ajimenezh/CarND-Extended-Kalman-Filter/README.md

 ## SRC structure

-'main.cpp' Initialize the objects necessary, and creates the server that reads the input (the lidar and radar measurements), process the data and sends the estimations to the simulator.
+`main.cpp` Initialize the objects necessary for the calculation, and creates the server that reads the input (the lidar and radar measurements), process the data and sends the estimations to the simulator.

-'FusionEKF' Class that contains the EKF object, and acts as the interface to process the measurement.
+`FusionEKF` Class that contains the EKF object, and acts as the interface to process the measurement.

-'KalmanFilter' Implementation of the Kalman Filter.
+`KalmanFilter` Implementation of the Kalman Filter.
 It has an update function which acts on the vector data of the measurement, and a predict function.

-'Tools' Contains thee functions to calculate the Jacobian and the RMSE.
+`Tools` Contains thee functions to calculate the Jacobian and the RMSE.

 ## Results